Blue Heelers: episode guide

 February 28, 2001

-The custody battle gets out of hand when the father of the two children reappears in court with a time bomb strapped to his body and threatens to blow himself and everyone else in the courtroom.
+A custody battle gets out of hand when the father of the two children appears in court with a bomb strapped to his body and threatens to blow himself and everyone else in the courtroom.
 He abducts Ben and flees into the bush.
 Will the Heelers find them in time and can they set the children free from their irrational father?

 Deadly Fascination